Quantum criticality using a superconducting quantum processor

-Eq.~\eqref{eq:correlation_critical_scaling_noise} is confirmed by emulations based on matrix product state for $L=33$ qubits and $p=10^{-4}$, with the form of the circuit and other parameters similar to those of Figs.~\ref{fig:noise_nodel}(a)--(b).
-The raw and noise-corrected data collapses are displayed side by side in Figs.~\ref{fig:noise_nodel}(c)--(d), with a substantial improvement upon including the parameter $\tilde{\xi}\approx 180$, which can be found without any prior knowledge, comparably to the critical exponents~\cite{supplemental}.
-The reduced connectivity at the boundaries of the system makes the exponential decay of Fig.~\ref{fig:noise_nodel}(a) drifts for these qubits, and the noise correction is not directly applicable on smaller-scale systems, such as the ones simulated on the quantum processor displayed in Figs.~\ref{fig:collapse}(c)--(d).
+Equation~\eqref{eq:correlation_critical_scaling_noise} is confirmed by emulations based on matrix product state for $L=33$ qubits and $p=10^{-4}$, with the form of the circuit and other parameters similar to those of Figs.~\ref{fig:noise_nodel}(a) and~\ref{fig:noise_nodel}(b).
+The raw and noise-corrected data collapses are displayed side by side in Figs.~\ref{fig:noise_nodel}(c) and~\ref{fig:noise_nodel}(d), with a substantial improvement upon including the parameter $\tilde{\xi}\approx 180$, which can be found without any prior knowledge, comparably to the critical exponents~\cite{supplemental}.
+The reduced connectivity at the boundaries of the system makes the exponential decay of Fig.~\ref{fig:noise_nodel}(a) drifts for these qubits, and the noise correction is not directly applicable on smaller-scale systems, such as the ones simulated on the quantum processor displayed in Figs.~\ref{fig:collapse}(e) and~\ref{fig:collapse}(f).

 While quantum criticality is well-understood in $1+1$ dimensions, much less is known beyond that.
 The absence of efficient classical methods to simulate certain types of quantum many-body systems, e.g., interacting fermions or frustrated magnets, limits our microscopic understanding of these phases of matter and their transitions.
 Here, we have shown that current NISQ devices can simulate quantum criticality by leveraging a dynamically-driven phenomenon.
 Using a programmable superconducting processor, we demonstrated this approach on the one-dimensional quantum Ising model by obtaining a good agreement with benchmark data.
 Despite the limited number of qubits and the restricted depth of the quantum circuits, we estimated the critical exponents.
 The continuous improvement of NISQ hardware will generate better quality and larger-scale data.
 Not only will it leads to more accurate results, but it will also open the way to uncharted problems.
 In addition, we have shown that one can directly account for the inherent noise of the current generation of quantum computers.
 We found that the noise induces a length scale controlling how far qubits can be nontrivially correlated.
 It can be included in scaling laws, thus making the noise irrelevant to some extent when investigating quantum criticality.
 Whether this noise-induced length scale is a general feature arising in other quantum algorithms remains to be explored, as similar behavior was recently reported in other kinds of many-body problems~\cite{PRXQuantum.2.030346,PhysRevLett.126.230501}.